Yashvi30/myntra_f_w_d/README.md

 - **Benefits:** Platform for creativity, recognition, and involvement in fashion buzz.

 ### 4. Shared Wishlists with Chat Features
-- **Description:** Users can create and share wishlists and chat with fellow fashion enthusiasts using avatar stickers.
+- **Description:** Users can create and share wishlists and chat with fellow fashion enthusiasts,friends and family.
 - **Benefits:** Social interaction, trend discussion, and style tips exchange.

 ### 5. Fashion Designers' Masterclasses